Aastha-Kumari-123/Assignment-cpp/README.md

 24. Program to implement a grading system using if-else.
 25. Program using the switch statement.
 26. Program using a for loop to print a series.

-27. **While Loop (Table Printing)**
-    Program using a while loop to print a table.
+27. Program using a while loop to print a table.

-28. **Do-While Loop (Number Series)**
-    Program using a do-while loop to print a number series.
+28. Program using a do-while loop to print a number series.

-29. **Break and Continue Statements**
-    Program demonstrating the use of break and continue.
+29. Program demonstrating the use of break and continue.

-30. **Goto Statement**
-    Program demonstrating the use of the goto statement.
+30. Program demonstrating the use of the goto statement.

 ---
 ## Topic 4: Arrays, Strings, Structures, and Pointers

-31. **Array Input and Display**
-    Program to input and display array elements.
+31. Program to input and display array elements.

-32. **Largest Element in an Array**
-    Program to find the largest element in an array.
+32. Program to find the largest element in an array.

-33. **Second Largest Element in an Array**
-    Program to find the second largest element in an array.
+33. Program to find the second largest element in an array.

-34. **Reverse an Array**
-    Program to reverse the elements of an array.
+34. Program to reverse the elements of an array.

-35. **Matrix Addition**
-    Program to perform matrix addition.
+35. Program to perform matrix addition.

-36. **Matrix Multiplication**
-    Program to perform matrix multiplication.
+36. Program to perform matrix multiplication.

-37. **String Length Without Library Function**
-    Program to find the length of a string without using library functions.
+37. Program to find the length of a string without using library functions.

-38. **String Copy Without Library Function**
-    Program to copy one string to another manually.
+38. Program to copy one string to another manually.Pr

-39. **Pointer Operations**
-    Program demonstrating basic pointer operations.
+39. Program demonstrating basic pointer operations.

-40. **Student Details Using Structure**
-    Program using a structure to store student details.
+40. Program using a structure to store student details.

 ---
 ## Module 2: Classes & Data Abstraction

 **Description:**